-All of the code you write for this project must be in "project.py", you may not modify any of the existing tests or test runners.
+All of the code you write for this project must be in "project.py".

 There is no need to write any database output to any files.
 Persistence will be covered in a later project.
 Each test will be done on a clean, empty database.

 Your program is allowed to use any built in modules of python, with the exception of sqlite3. sqlite3 is the reference implementation for this project, your output will be compared against it for correctness.
 Importing the sqlite3 module in project.py will be considered academic dishonesty for these projects.